ckeditor/ckeditor5/docs/framework/guides/deep-dive/localization.md

 All CKEditor 5 WYSIWYG editor features support message localization.
 It means that the user interface of any feature can be translated into various languages and regions depending on the user's preferences.

-Starting with the release of CKEditor 5 v19.0.0 as well as CKEditor 5 development tools we opened the translation system to third-party plugins.
-We also provided a way for adding missing or fixing invalid translations to the editor and introduced support for translating plural forms.
+CKEditor 5 translation system is opened to third-party plugins.
+Any custom features that you might introduce can be localized.
+We also provided a way for adding missing or overwriting existing translations and we support translating plural forms.

 <info-box warning>
 	Make sure to use up-to-date CKEditor 5 development tool packages.
 Older versions of the tools do not provide support for features described in this guide.